heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 # Introduction

-In workload-to-service communication, a common pattern is for a workloads to use a JSON Web Token (JWT) to identify and authenticate itself as part of a process to obtain a temporary credential for the service it ultimately needs to access.
+In workload-to-service communication, a common pattern is for a workload to use a JSON Web Token (JWT) to identify and authenticate itself as part of a process to obtain a temporary credential for the service it ultimately needs to access.
 This is done by having the workload present an asynchronously-provisioned bearer